hiteshjoshi1/commands/aws_learn/aws-efs.md

 - EFS with Security group A should have an inbound Rule in A to allow NFS connections from Security group B which is the Security Group of All EC2 Instances.

-Mount an EFS file system on /var/www/html directory of apache -
+Mount an EFS file system on /var/www/html directory of apache - run this command from www folder

 ```
 sudo mount -t efs -o tls fs-f9af20b8:/ /var/www/html
 ```
+where var/www/html is the mount point.